ogabeek/bonito_laravel/README.md

 - Small user base (110 total users)
 - Financial calculations remain in tested spreadsheet formulas

+**Current pain points:**
+Make a platform for Teachers to mark attendance, topic, HW  -> student see it -> admin have calculation of all classes

 <img src="image-1.png" alt="Alt Text" width="200" >